NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Determination of the water surface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first requirement towards solving this problem is to find the water surface.
+The first requirement towards solving this problem is to find the
-Here we assume that the Earth curvature is not important, and that the water
+water surface.
+Here we assume that the Earth curvature is not
-surface will be a plane, whose equation we will compute in the ECEF coordinate system.
+important, and that the water surface will be a plane, whose equation
+we will compute in the ECEF coordinate system.
+(This assumption is to
+be revisited shortly.)

-This plane need not be perfectly horizontal from a ground perspective, due to slight
+The water plane need not be perfectly horizontal from a ground
-orientation errors in the input camera models.
-The plane will be found by first creating
+perspective, due to slight orientation errors in the input camera
+models.
+The plane will be found by first creating a DEM and orthoimage
-a DEM and orthoimage from the input data, for example as follows:
+from the input data, for example as follows:

 ::